euchanmi/notes/play/deploy.md

 ```$ start -Dlogger.url=http://conf.mycompany.com/logger.xml```

+## Apache as a front proxy to allow transparent upgrade of your application

-## The basic idea is to run two Play instances of your web application and let the front-end proxy
+The basic idea is to run two Play instances of your web application and let the front-end proxy
 load-balance them.
 In case one is not available, it will forward all the requests to the available one.

 Let’s start the same Play application two times: one on port 9999 and one on port 9998.